Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-union-type-a-deeper-look.md

 ![const Union type](https://cdn.hashnode.com/res/hashnode/image/upload/v1646201199188/gQLHddORJ.png)

-This will result in the union is the same, and we can still get all the values like this:
+This will result in the union being the same, and we can still get all the values like this:

 ```js
 console.log(Object.values(STATUS));